-Because occupations involving physical labor dominate the local economy, Woodland is generally considered to be a blue-collar town.
-85.86% of the Woodland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Woodland is a blue-collar town, with 85.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Woodland is a village of transportation and shipping workers, production and manufacturing workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Woodland who work in farm management occupations (9.09%), sales jobs (6.06%), and management occupations (6.06%).

 In addition, many people in Woodland have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.